IBM/fabcar-openshift-public/README.md

 <br>

 The first step to getting your blockchain network to run on any [x86_64 architecture supported by RedHat OpenShift 3.11](https://docs.openshift.com/container-platform/3.11/install/prerequisites.html) is to order the IBM Blockchain Platform V2.1.0 from [Passport Advantage](https://www.ibm.com/software/passportadvantage/pao_customer.html) online.
+You need to go through a salesperson first to do this.
 You'll likely need to create an IBMid first.
 After you create your IBMid, go ahead and log in with that email into Paspoint Advantage from the link above.
 Once you've done this,